pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

     --role "Network Contributor"

 ````
-> **_!
-Note:_**
+> [!Note]
-Granting the Network Contributor role to the load balancer subnet in AKS could result in over-privileged access.
+> Granting the Network Contributor role to the load balancer subnet in AKS could result in over-privileged access.
 To minimize security risks, it is recommended to only provide AKS with the necessary permissions to function effectively, adhering to the principle of least privilege access.
 For more information refer to [Creating Azure custom role](./docs/customrole.md)

 7) Retrieve the scope of AKS subnet, were AKS shall be deployed.